-Additional measures remain in place to mitigate an increase in the risk status during the pandemic.
-Risk assessments and safe systems of work for all working practices and staff continue to be reviewed throughout the pandemic in-line with government guidance.
-Additional Personal Protective Equipment (PPE) has been provided and working arrangements reviewed to support social distancing and work at home in-line with government guidance.
-Government guidance has been fully followed throughout quarter 3.
+Additional measures remain into place to mitigate an increase in the risk status during the pandemic.
+Risk assessments and safe systems of work for all working practices and staff continue to be reviewed throughout the pandemic.
+Additional Personal Protective Equipment (PPE) has been provided and working arrangements have been reviewed to include social distancing.
+Officers have liaised with trade unions in relation to additional support and recommended changes to working practices.